richafnu/Viva/Viva/glint/setup/360-roles-permissions.md

 ms.topic: article
 ms.service: viva-glint
 ms.localizationpriority: high
-ms.date: 1/22/2025
+ms.date: 1/23/2025
 ---

-# Create a unique Viva Glint 360 admin User Role
+# Viva Glint 360 User Roles creation and access

 By default, Viva Glint administrators have access to create and edit all Glint programs, including 360s.
 You may, however, choose to create a unique User Role to have exclusive 360 admin permissions.